-- Involve parents in the planning, review, and improvement of the school's parental involvement policy, in an organized, ongoing, and timely way. - Involve parents in the joint development of any school-wide program plan, in an organized, ongoing, and timely way. - Hold an annual meeting to inform parents of the school's participation in Title I, Part A programs, and to explain the Title I, Part A requirements, and the right of parents to be involved in Title I, Part A programs.
-The school will convene the meeting at a convenient time to parents, and will offer a flexible number of additional parental involvement meetings, such as in the morning or evening, so that as many parents as possible are able to attend.
-The school will invite to this meeting all parents of children participating in Title I, Part A programs, and will encourage them to attend. - Provide information to parents of participating students in an understandable and uniform format, including alternative formats upon the request of parents with disabilities, and, to the extent practicable, in a language that parents can understand. - Provide information to parents of participating children in a timely manner about Title I, Part A programs that includes a description and explanation of the school's curriculum, the forms of academic assessment used to measure children's progress, and the proficiency levels students are expected to meet. - On the request of parents, provide opportunities for regular meetings with parents to formulate suggestions, and to participate, as appropriate, in decisions about the education of their children.
-The school will respond to any such suggestions as soon as practicably possible. - Provide to each parent an individual student report about the performance of their child on the State assessment in at least math, language arts and reading. - Provide each parent timely notice when their child has been assigned or has been taught for four (4) or more consecutive weeks by a teacher who is not highly qualified within the meaning of the term in section 2000.56 of the Title I Final regulations (67 Fed.
-Reg.
-71710, December 2, 2002).
-More specific information can be obtained from the school office.
+- Involve parents in the joint development of any school-wide program plan, in an organized, ongoing, and timely way. - Hold an annual meeting to inform parents of the school's participation in Title I, Part A programs, and to explain the Title I, Part A requirements, and the right of parents to be involved in Title I, Part A programs.
+The school will invite to this meeting all parents of children participating in Title I, Part A programs, and will encourage them to attend. - Provide information to parents of participating students in an understandable and uniform format, including alternative formats upon the request of parents with disabilities, and, to the extent practicable, in a language that parents can understand. - Provide information to parents of participating children in a timely manner about Title I, Part A programs that include a description and explanation of the school's curriculum, the forms of academic assessment used to measure children's progress, and the proficiency levels students are expected to meet. - On the request of parents, provide opportunities for regular meetings with parents to formulate suggestions, and to participate, as appropriate, in decisions about the education of their children.
+The school will respond to any such suggestions as soon as practicably possible. - Provide to each parent an individual student report about the performance of their child on the State assessment in at least math, language arts and reading.